-As of April 21, 2022, we had outstanding letters of credit of \$6.3 million which reduced the amount available under the credit facility.
-These letters of credit were primarily issued for the expansion of the corporate headquarters and are due to expire in late 2022.
-As of April 21, 2022, the amount of the credit facility available for corporate purposes was \$359.4 million.
+The credit facility provides for borrowings up to \$325.0 million and is scheduled to expire in April 2026 (See Note 6 to the Consolidated Financial Statements).
+As of April 18, 2023, we had outstanding letters of credit of \$4.9 million which reduced the amount available under the credit facility.
+These letters of credit were primarily issued for the expansion of the corporate headquarters and are due to expire in late 2023.
+As of April 18, 2023, the amount of the credit facility available for corporate purposes was \$320.1 million.

 The availability of the credit facility is subject to compliance with certain covenants set forth in the agreement.
 The credit facility contains covenants which restrict our ability to engage in transactions with affiliates other than wholly-owned subsidiaries or to incur liens or certain types of indebtedness as defined in the agreement.
-In the event of a default under the credit facility, we would also be restricted from paying dividends on, or repurchasing, our common stock.
+In the event of a default under the credit facility, we would also be restricted from paying dividends on, or repurchasing our common stock.
 Currently, our ability to borrow from the credit facility is not limited by any covenant of the agreement (See Note 6 to the Consolidated Financial Statements).

-The credit facility contains terms that utilize the London InterBank Offered Rate (LIBOR) as a potential component of the interest rate to be applied to any borrowings; however, an alternative reference rate is included under the agreement which provides for a specified replacement rate upon a LIBOR cessation event.
-At the time of a LIBOR cessation event, the replacement rate, the Secured Overnight Financing Rate (SOFR), self-executes without the need for negotiations or a formal amendment process.
+The credit facility agreement contains terms that utilize the London InterBank Offered Rate (LIBOR) as a potential component of the interest rate to be applied to any borrowings; however, an alternative reference rate is included under the agreement which provides for a specified replacement rate, including the Secured Overnight Financing Rate (SOFR), upon a LIBOR cessation event.
+On April 17, 2023, we amended the credit facility agreement with the lenders to add SOFR as an alternative reference rate for borrowings in place of LIBOR.
+All other terms and conditions of the original agreement remain in effect.

 The majority of excess cash reserves are primarily placed in accounts located in the United States that invest entirely in SEI-sponsored money market mutual funds denominated in the U.S. dollar.
-We also utilize demand deposit accounts or money market accounts at several well-established financial institutions located in the United States.
+We also utilize demand deposit accounts or money market accounts at several large, well-established financial institutions located in the United States.
+The institutions we utilize have not indicated any stability issues regarding the ability to honor current or future deposit obligations to their customers.
 Accounts used to manage these excess cash reserves do not impose any restrictions or limitations that would prevent us from being able to access such cash amounts immediately.
+As of April 18, 2023, the amount of cash and cash equivalents considered free and immediately accessible for other general corporate purposes was \$418.6 million.